jmisabella/mazer-android/README.md

        }
        ```
     2. Run the app on an emulator or device.
-    3. Verify the UI displays "FFI Test Result: 42" and check Logcat for:
+    3. Verify the UI displays "FFI Test Result: 42" and check Logcat for any related output (e.g., if the Rust function logs "FFI integration test passed ✅").
        ```
        FFI integration test passed ✅
        ```